The Clorox Company research snapshot

 Management

 Linda Rendle has led through pandemic demand spikes, inflation, a cyberattack, ERP transformation, portfolio pruning, and the GOJO deal.
-The current issue is not only past capability, but whether the board can execute a clean CEO handoff while protecting strategy.
+The company now also faces a board-led CEO search, with Chris Hyder as chief operating officer and Nina Barton as chief growth and strategy officer under a simplified structure, so the question is whether the handoff protects strategy.

 Industry trend